michael72/spawny/README.md

 # spawny
-A simple tool to spawn and manage multiple programs in parallel
+A simple tool to spawn and manage multiple programs in parallel sequences.

 The first argument to spawny is the actual separator.